doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 The mixed referrers is a much simpler but read only mapping to get a collection of *all* documents that have a reference to this document.
-The only possible option to this mapping is the `referenceType` to only get hard resp. weak references.
-If left out, you get both.
+The only possible option of mixed referrers is `referenceType` to limit the referrers to only hard resp. weak references.
+If left out, you get both types of references.

 Mixed referrers can even be mapped on a document that is not referenceable, as you might do it on a base document of which some extending documents are referenceable.